-The CIO has formed a Special Purpose company, BBY Waterside Limited (Registered in England Company number 10990928) which had exchanged contracts for the purchase of a 50% interest in the freehold of the Waterside Centre, Waldergrave Place, Newbury, RG14 1DF, (registered at the Land Registry under title number BK404206) from West Berks Council for £387,500.
-Planning consent has been granted for the redevelopment and improvement of this building in the heart of Newbury town centre to create the first Inspired Youth facility in Berkshire.
-Completion of the purchase of the property took place on 15 August 2020.
-Refurbishment of the building at a cost of £1.2m was completed and the building was opened to provide youth services at the end of August 2021.
+The CIO has formed a Special Purpose company, BBY Waterside Limited (Registered in England Company number 10990928) which exchanged contracts for the purchase of a 50% interest in the freehold of the Waterside Centre, Waldergrave Place, Newbury, RG14 1DF, (registered at the Land Registry under title number BK404206) from West Berks Council for £387,500.
+Planning consent was granted for the redevelopment and improvement of this building in the heart of Newbury town centre to create the first inspired youth facility in Berkshire.
+Completion of the purchase of the property took place on 15 August 2020, refurbishment of the building at a cost of £1.63m was completed and the building was opened to provide youth services at the end of August 2021.